Clinical Trials and the IBC

 eProtocol Application Guidance for Clinical Trials

-Please note that all clinical trials subject to IBC oversight, even those that do not meet the definition of HGT, must select HGT in the Activities and use section 5 (HGT Section) for the basic information on the trial and the investigational product.
-We are working to change the section name and other section words to be less specific than HGT.
+Please note that all clinical trials subject to IBC oversight, even those that do not meet the definition of HGT, must select HGT in the Activities and use section 5 (Human Clinical Trials) for the basic information on the trial and the investigational product.

 - At the Personnel Section, other than the Principal Investigator, please add only University of Minnesota personnel associated with the clinical trial that are handling the IP or require application access.

 a) Verify that the appropriate training has been completed by personnel.
 If necessary, add training records manually for individuals in the box for “training that is not indicated above.”

 b) Non-UMN Nurses and clinical staff do not need to be accounted for as personnel on the application.